What Happens in a North Workshop?

 What you leave with

 The Card isn't a diagnosis or a prescription.
-It's a reference point.
+It's a compass.
 Something to return to when you're preparing for an interview, starting a new role, explaining how you work to a team, or just trying to get grounded when work feels unclear.

 What it's not